Helia-Karisani/express-BookReviewApplication/final_project/README.md

 * ✅ User login with JWT session handling
 * ✅ Add or modify a book review
 * ✅ Delete your own review
-* ✅ Use of Promises and Async/Await with Axios (Tasks 10-13)
+* ✅ Use of Promises and Async/Await with Axios (Tasks 10-13, however, they are commented)

 ---